There are countless reasons why you’ll want to learn how to write bullet points.

 Basically, this is where you say something that is almost unbelievable.

 Something 100% true, but that is so wacky and “out there” it makes you say, “How in the heck can you do that?”

 Congratulations, you now know more about how to write bullet points than most working copywriters.

 And here’s the simplest shortcut to jump start you in the art of the bullet …

-A simple shortcut to writing bullet points that work
+Try this simple shortcut for writing bullet points that work

 Craft each bullet as if it were to serve as your your headline.

-You probably won’t quite achieve headline perfection with each and every bullet, but if you stick to this principle generally, writing bullets gets much easier.
+You won’t achieve perfection with each and every bullet you write, but if you stick to this principle generally, writing them gets much easier over time.

-And, more important, those beautiful little bulleted lines will keep your readers running down your page like water on a slide…
+And, more importantly, those beautiful little bulleted lines will keep your readers running down your page like water on a slide.